 \ee As in the case of the unperturbed model we focus on the dynamical part of the potential $U(\phi)=1/4\alpha+V(\phi)$, namely \be

-\ee Note that in our analysis of slow-roll inflation for the model, carried out in the next section, the chosen range of the parameters $q$, $q_1$ is such that the denominator of ({\ref{WEYL-POTENTIAL}}) stays non-zero for the full range of $\phi$.
+\ee Note that in our analysis of slow-roll inflation for the model, carried out in the next section, the chosen range of the parameters $q$, $q_1$ is such that the denominator of Eq.~({\ref{WEYL-POTENTIAL}}) stays nonzero for the full range of $\phi$.

-In Figure~\ref{POTENTIALS} we show the potentials for the two models for parameter values corresponding to the analyzed inflationary behaviour.
+In Fig.~\ref{POTENTIALS}, we show the potentials for the two models for parameter values corresponding to the analyzed inflationary behavior.
 Note that the presence of a linear Holst term is essential for the formation of the inflationary plateau~\cite{Pradisi:2022nmh, Salvio:2025izr}.